-- Join Chris McAuliffe, Professor of art at ANU, freelance curator, critic and expert on 19th & 20th-century American art; and David Brand, architect, urban planning & heritage consultant, and teacher in design and architectural history, to explore the definitive art, architecture and landscapes of California. - Discover the exceptional art collections of America's West Coast with visits to some of the largest and newest art museums in the USA the Getty Center and Getty Villa, Broad Art Museum, Museum of Contemporary Art, LA County Museum of Art and Huntington Art Gallery in Los Angeles; the Cantor Arts Center & Rodin Sculpture Garden in Stanford; and San Francisco's Museum of Modern Art and de Young Fine Arts Museum. - Explore the desert resort of Palm Springs, heritage-listed 'Mecca of Modernism', on a specially-designed tour led by fêted local historian Robert Imber, a founder of Palm Springs' annual Modernism Week, with visits to distinctive homes by noted architects including the Albert Frey House II and the Sunnylands Historic Estate. - Experience Los Angeles' ground-breaking early 20th century architecture houses that defined 'Californian Modern', and so influenced our world, including Greene&Greene's Gamble House (1908), Frank Lloyd Wright's Hollyhock House (1919-21, his first project in southern California), the Schindler House (1922) and Eames House (1949). - Enjoy privileged access to the iconic Stahl House by Pierre Koenig (1959-60) and John Lautner's fabulous Sheats-Goldstein House (1961-63), both offering sensational views over Los Angeles from the Hollywood Hills. - Drive to San Francisco along the spectacular Pacific Coast Highway, visit the eccentric Hearst Castle and take in the rugged coastal landscape of California's Big Sur. - Explore San Francisco's world-leading art galleries, wander through two of its unique urban national parks (Golden Gate, the Presidio), and take a guided walking tour of the city's character-filled and architecture-laden downtown area. - Attend an evening performance of one of J.S.
-Bach's greatest vocal works, the Magnificat, at Davies Symphony Hall, home of the San Francisco Symphony. - Discover distinctive 'California Style' gardens including Thomas Church's 'El Novillero' (Donnell Garden) in Sonoma, a Modernist icon and one of the best preserved examples of its time and meet Australian-born landscape architect and designer Bernard Trainor on a tour of his most successful private gardens and landscape projects in the Monterey Bay Area. - End the tour with a farewell winery lunch at Stone Edge Farm's Silver Cloud Vineyard, located 1,800 feet above the Sonoma Valley floor on the west side of the Mayacamas range, which divides Sonoma from Napa.
+This Art and Architecture in California tour is led by Chris McAuliffe, Professor of art at ANU, freelance curator, critic and expert on 19th & 20th-century American art; and David Brand, architect, urban planning & heritage consultant, and teacher in design and architectural history.
+Explore the definitive art, architecture and landscapes of California.

+- Discover the exceptional art collections of America's West Coast with visits to some of the largest and newest art museums in the USA the Getty Center and Getty Villa, Broad Art Museum, Museum of Contemporary Art, LA County Museum of Art and Huntington Art Gallery in Los Angeles; the Cantor Arts Center & Rodin Sculpture Garden in Stanford; and San Francisco's Museum of Modern Art and de Young Fine Arts Museum. - Explore the desert resort of Palm Springs, heritage-listed 'Mecca of Modernism', on a specially-designed tour led by fêted local historian Robert Imber, a founder of Palm Springs' annual Modernism Week, with visits to distinctive homes by noted architects including the Albert Frey House II and the Sunnylands Historic Estate. - Attend an evening performance of Salonen's Stravinsky: Myths at the Walt Disney Concert Hall designed by architect Frank Gehry, home of the Los Angeles Philharmonic - Experience Los Angeles' ground-breaking early 20th century architecture houses that defined 'Californian Modern', and so influenced our world, including Greene&Greene's Gamble House (1908), Frank Lloyd Wright's Hollyhock House (1919-21, his first project in southern California), the Schindler House (1922) and Eames House (1949). - Enjoy privileged access to the iconic Stahl House by Pierre Koenig (1959-60) and John Lautner's fabulous Sheats-Goldstein House (1961-63), both offering sensational views over Los Angeles from the Hollywood Hills. - Drive to San Francisco along the spectacular Pacific Coast Highway, visit the eccentric Hearst Castle and take in the rugged coastal landscape of California's Big Sur. - Explore San Francisco's world-leading art galleries, wander through two of its unique urban national parks (Golden Gate, the Presidio), and take a guided walking tour of the city's character-filled and architecture-laden downtown area. - Discover distinctive 'California Style' gardens including Thomas Church's 'El Novillero' (Donnell Garden) in Sonoma, a Modernist icon and one of the best preserved examples of its time and meet Australian-born landscape architect and designer Bernard Trainor on a tour of his most successful private gardens and landscape projects in the Monterey Bay Area. - End the tour with a farewell winery lunch at Stone Edge Farm's Silver Cloud Vineyard, located 1,800 feet above the Sonoma Valley floor on the west side of the Mayacamas range, which divides Sonoma from Napa.